terminusdb-labs/vectorlink/README.md

 ## Compiling

-You can comile the system with cargo:
+You can compile the system with cargo:

 ```shell
 cargo compile --release